jinbow/LLC4320_regional/README.md

 # LLC4320_regional
 A tool to convert the regional LLC4320 to netcdf files.
-It only works without modification within AMES supercomputer.
+Without modification, it only works within AMES supercomputer.

 Prerequist